“You’re given loads of advice about finding a job or an apprenticeship.”

 At Thomas Adams School we consider it essential that all of our students follow a broad, balanced curriculum throughout Key Stage 4.
 All students study a core curriculum of:-

-The vast majority of students will also study:-
+The vast majority of students will also study (expectation for Set 1 and 2 students to take the qualification):-

 as well as non-examination courses in:

-In addition to the above optional subjects, each student chooses further subjects from:
+In addition, each student chooses further subjects from:

 Thomas Adams School believes that Work Experience is a crucial moment of a student’s education, giving them the opportunity to experience the world of work and potentially start their pathway towards their chosen career.
 It can provide students with an incentive to work harder in order to achieve their chosen career.